mediagoom/mediagoom-nginx-play/README.md

 just remove `-p 80:80`.

-If you want to be able to exchange files with your docker you can use the following command to share the /tmp dir.
+If you want to be able to exchange files with your docker you can use the following command to share a dir.

-`docker run -i -t  --name mg -v /tmp:/tmp -p 80:80 mediagoom/nginx-play /bin/bash`
+`docker run -i -t  --name mg -v /<yourdir>:/mgdir -p 80:80 mediagoom/nginx-play /bin/bash`

 Once your docker start just run `mg --help` to make sure everything is ready to go.